skneo/store_ledger/README.md

 # store_ledger
-ledger for store for keeoing record of material in/out
+ledger for store for keeping record of material in/out